 Hand Gesture Control Using OpenCV and Cvzone | Python Project by Akash Vishwakarma

-In this article, we will explore how to use a webcam and hand gestures to control the keyboard in real-time.
-By detecting specific hand gestures, you can trigger keyboard shortcuts.
-We will be using Python, OpenCV, and the cvzone library to achieve this.
-Let's get started!
+In this article, we will learn how to control keyboard keys in real time using a webcam and hand gestures.
+By detecting specific hand gestures, we can trigger keyboard shortcuts automatically.
+This project is built using Python, OpenCV, and the cvzone library, which internally uses MediaPipe for hand tracking.

 Prerequisites